cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-floor-drees/index.md

 available."
 Since, she's met several of the project's maintainers at events - certainly at KubeCon Europe this April there was a high concentration of them in host city London!
-These days, Floor gets to work with the project's maintainers directly!
+These days, Floor gets to work with the project's maintainers directly.

 My contributions to the project are mostly in communication and community.
-I talk to end users and write about their use case, I find events for us to speak at, and I interview people for this series!
+I talk to end-users and write about their use case, I find events for us to speak at, and I interview people for this series!

 One question we like to ask is: if you had all the time/skills/money in the